eZmaxinc/eZmax-SDK-go/docs/CustomEzsignfoldertypeResponse.md

 `func (o *CustomEzsignfoldertypeResponse) HasBEzsignfoldertypeReassign() bool`

 HasBEzsignfoldertypeReassign returns a boolean if a field has been set.

+### GetBEzsignfoldertypeReassignezsignsigner

+`func (o *CustomEzsignfoldertypeResponse) GetBEzsignfoldertypeReassignezsignsigner() bool`

+GetBEzsignfoldertypeReassignezsignsigner returns the BEzsignfoldertypeReassignezsignsigner field if non-nil, zero value otherwise.

+### GetBEzsignfoldertypeReassignezsignsignerOk

+`func (o *CustomEzsignfoldertypeResponse) GetBEzsignfoldertypeReassignezsignsignerOk() (*bool, bool)`

+GetBEzsignfoldertypeReassignezsignsignerOk returns a tuple with the BEzsignfoldertypeReassignezsignsigner field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBEzsignfoldertypeReassignezsignsigner

+`func (o *CustomEzsignfoldertypeResponse) SetBEzsignfoldertypeReassignezsignsigner(v bool)`

+SetBEzsignfoldertypeReassignezsignsigner sets BEzsignfoldertypeReassignezsignsigner field to given value.

+### HasBEzsignfoldertypeReassignezsignsigner

+`func (o *CustomEzsignfoldertypeResponse) HasBEzsignfoldertypeReassignezsignsigner() bool`

+HasBEzsignfoldertypeReassignezsignsigner returns a boolean if a field has been set.

+### GetBEzsignfoldertypeReassignuser

+`func (o *CustomEzsignfoldertypeResponse) GetBEzsignfoldertypeReassignuser() bool`

+GetBEzsignfoldertypeReassignuser returns the BEzsignfoldertypeReassignuser field if non-nil, zero value otherwise.

+### GetBEzsignfoldertypeReassignuserOk

+`func (o *CustomEzsignfoldertypeResponse) GetBEzsignfoldertypeReassignuserOk() (*bool, bool)`

+GetBEzsignfoldertypeReassignuserOk returns a tuple with the BEzsignfoldertypeReassignuser field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBEzsignfoldertypeReassignuser

+`func (o *CustomEzsignfoldertypeResponse) SetBEzsignfoldertypeReassignuser(v bool)`

+SetBEzsignfoldertypeReassignuser sets BEzsignfoldertypeReassignuser field to given value.

+### HasBEzsignfoldertypeReassignuser

+`func (o *CustomEzsignfoldertypeResponse) HasBEzsignfoldertypeReassignuser() bool`

+HasBEzsignfoldertypeReassignuser returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)